-Description The property comprises a purpose built ground floor flat contained within a four storey tenemental building.
-Accommodation Entrance Hallway, Living Room, Bedroom, Kitchen, Bathroom and Study Room Gross internal floor area (m2) 40 or thereby Neighbourhood and location The property forms part of an established residential area lying to the south west of Edinburgh city centre.
-Surrounding properties are broadly comparable and local facilities and amenities are available nearby.
-Age It is estimated the tenement was constructed around 1890.
-Weather It was dry and clear at the time of inspection.
+It was dry and clear at the time of inspection

 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-Chimney heads appear to be of rendered brick construction.
+Chimney heads appear to be of stone and rendered brick construction.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.

+Weather

-Roofing including roof space The roof is of pitched timber construction overlaid with slates incorporating a flat platform presumably clad with bituminous based roofing felt or similar.
+Roofing including roof space The roof is pitched timber construction overlaid with slates.
 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
 Gutters and downpipes are cast iron.
-Main walls Visually inspected with the aid of binoculars where main waits appropriate.
+Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The main walls are of traditional solid stone construction.

 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are replacement timber framed double glazed.
+Windows are timber framed double glazed.
 Access door is timber.

 External decorations Visually inspected.
+(Cast iron rainwater goods and the external timbers are painted.

+Conservatories / porches NOT APPLICABLE

+Communal areas NOT APPLICABLE ---------------- ----------------

+Garages and permanent outbuildings Visually inspected.
+There is an external store to the rear.
+This is of masonry construction below what appears to be a corrugated asbestos roof.

-Cast iron rainwater goods and external timbers are painted.
-Conservatories / porches NOT APPLICABLE Communal areas Circulation areas visually inspected.
-There is shared access with other flats and stairwell.
-Secure entry system.
-Garages and permanent outbuildings NOT APPLICABLE Outside areas and boundaries Visually inspected.
-The property benefits from communal garden ground to the rear.
+Outside areas and boundaries Visually inspected.
+The property benefits from private garden ground to the front and rear.

 Ceilings Visually inspected from floor level.
-Ceilings are lath and plaster and plasterboard lined. grant and process and process and missing
+Ceilings are lath and plaster and plasterboard lined.

-Internal walls Visually inspected from floor level internal wans Visually inspected from floor level.
+Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are plastered masonry and plasterboard lined.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction.

 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal pass doors, skirtings etc., are timber.
+Internal pass doors, skirtings etc are timber.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.

-Chimmen has a state and financia Chimney breasts and fireplaces Visually inspected.
+Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-Original fireplaces are sealed.
+There is an open fireplace within the living room.
+Other original fireplaces have been sealed.

 Internal decorations Visually inspected.
 Most internal surfaces are painted.

-Cellars NOT APPLICABLE Electricity Accessible parts of the wiring were visually inspected without removing fittings.
+Cellars NOT APPLICABLE

+Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
+The property is served by a mains electricity supply.